thatleda/vulfden/README.md

-# Sanity Clean Content Studio
+# The incredible, the stunning the absolutely eye-watering Sanity Studio for my website Vulfden

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+If you want to run it, do a `yarn dev`.

-Now you can do the following things:
+Read it and weep:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)
 - [Join the community Slack](https://slack.sanity.io/?utm_source=readme)